Download PDF

 - FDI Inflow:

-Moldova’s economic freedom score is 61.3, making its economy the 78th freest in the 2022 Index.
-Moldova is ranked 39th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Moldova’s economic freedom score is 58.5, making its economy the 96th freest in the 2023 Index.
+Its score has decreased by 2.8 points since last year.
+Moldova ranks 40th among 44 countries in the Europe region, and its overall score is below the regional and world averages.

 Background

-Moldova, landlocked but separated from the Black Sea by only three kilometers of Ukrainian territory, was long a pawn in Eastern European politics.
-It is vulnerable to economic pressure from Russia and has to contend with a secessionist pro-Russian movement in its Transnistria region, which is currently home to about 1,500 Russian troops.
-The election of Western-leaning President Maia Sandu, street protests, a constitutional crisis, and dissolution of the Russia-friendly parliament led to snap parliamentary elections in July 2021.
-The pro-Western Party of Action and Solidarity (PAS) gained a clear victory.
+Moldova became an EU candidate in June 2022, but it remains vulnerable to Russian economic pressure and must contend with a secessionist pro-Russian movement in its Transnistria region, currently home to about 1,500 Russian troops.
+The election of Western-leaning President Maia Sandu, street protests, a constitutional crisis, and dissolution of the Russia-friendly parliament led to snap elections in July 2021.
+The pro-Western Party of Action and Solidarity gained a clear victory.
 Former Finance Minister Natalia Gavrilita was appointed prime minister in August 2021.
 Moldova’s economy depends on emigrants’ remittances and such agricultural products as fruits, vegetables, wine, and tobacco.

 Rule of Law